umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

     }

 ###Full-width settings and styles
 It is possible to use settings and styles to add full-width background-images, background-colors and so forth.
-Just make sure the sorrounding *section* is full-width(12 columns by default) and the *rows* inside it will automatically become full-width.
+Just make sure the surrounding *section* is full-width(12 columns by default) and the *rows* inside it will automatically become full-width.

 #Render grid in template
 To display the grid on a site use: